 Way of the Cross

 WAY OF THE CROSS . . .
 Our devotional practice for Lent this year will be the Way of The Cross (Stations of the Cross).
-We will meet at 6:00 p.m. every Friday during the season of Lent.
+We will meet at 6:30 p.m. every Friday during the season of Lent.
+The service will be shared between Grace Church and Holy Trinity.

 The Way of the Cross imitates the practice of visiting the places of Jesus' Passion in the Holy Land by early Christian pilgrims.
 The first stations outside Palestine were built in Bologna in the fifth century.
 This devotion was encouraged by the Franciscans, and it became common in the fifteenth century.
 The number of stations for prayer and meditation in the Way of the Cross has varied, but it typically includes fourteen stations.
 We will process and pray at the following stations depicted in the church: 1) Jesus is condemned to death; 2) Jesus takes up his cross; 3) Jesus falls the first time; 4) Jesus meets his afflicted mother; 5) the cross is laid on Simon of Cyrene; 6) a woman wipes the face of Jesus; 7) Jesus falls a second time; 8) Jesus meets the women of Jerusalem; 9) Jesus falls a third time; 10) Jesus is stripped of his garments; 11) Jesus is nailed to the cross; 12) Jesus dies on the cross; 13) the body of Jesus is placed in the arms of his mother; 14) Jesus is laid in the tomb.
 (Adapted from The Book of Occasional Services)